Damien’s Law/MisPers Law

 Our aim is to improve existing guidelines and encourage cohesive collaborative & communication between all parties to preserve the life of the missing person.

 Mistakes in the early days of a missing person's investigation impact the entire case.
+Communication is key to a successful investigation and every case should have a liaison officer assigned to the families left behind to cope.
 Too many long-term missing persons cases remain unsolved and over time become non-operational, compounding the agony of families suffering ambiguous loss.
 Such mishandling will result in more complaints being filed with Police Standards Departments (PSD) and Independent Office for Police Conduct (IOPC).

 Young men especially continue to go under the radar and are classed as ‘lads being lads’.
 Families must be taken more seriously and if they tell police it is out of character, this should be acted upon and taken into consideration.
 Gathering evidence remains erratic between forces and invaluable time is being lost to secure CCTV and critical evidence.